Editorial Policies

 American Archivist features a variety of types and lengths of articles (length requirements can be waived for certain articles in consultation with the editor):

-• Research Articles are analytical and critical expositions based on original investigation or on systematic review of literature.
+• Research Articles are analytical and critical expositions based on original research or on systematic review of literature.
 A wide variety of subjects is encouraged.
 (Suggested length: 8,000 words)

-• Case Studies are analytical reports of projects or activities that take place in a specific setting and offer the basis for emulation or comparison in other settings.
+• Case Studies are analytical reports of projects or activities that take place in a specific setting and offer the basis for comparison and application in other settings.
 (Suggested length: 3,000 words)

 • Perspectives are commentaries, reflective or opinion pieces, addressing issues or practices that concern archivists and their constituents.
 (Suggested length: 3,000 words)